hyweljohnllewellyn/hywelme/_posts/2016-07-17-fast-free-static-website-with-wordpress-and-github-pages.md

 Also, many WordPress sites are not as fast as they should be because it is generating content dynamically as the user requests it, unless using a cache plugin, which is effectively saving a "static" copy of the site.

-So, as described in the migrate a Drupal 6 Website to a Static Site post, I have  investigated Static Site Generators such as [Jekyll](https://jekyllrb.com/) and [Hugo](http://gohugo.io/).
+So, as described in the [Migrate a Drupal 6 Website to a Static Site]({{site.baseurl}}/static/site/2016/06/11/migrate-a-drupal-6-website-to-a-static-site.html) post, I have  investigated Static Site Generators such as [Jekyll](https://jekyllrb.com/) and [Hugo](http://gohugo.io/).
 However, I found that these generators are currently too technical for most users.

 ## Best of Both?